 The first few verses describe a beautiful relationship between a boy and his imaginary dragon friend.
 Then, as little Jackie gets older, he cares less and less about Puff.
-As he neglects his dragon for other priorities, Puff gets sick and old, retreating back into his cave.
-“Without his life-long friend, Puff could not be brave” is possibly one of the best and saddest summaries of the death of a friendship I can imagine.
+As he neglects his dragon, Puff gets sick and old, retreating back into his cave.
+“Without his life-long friend, Puff could not be brave” is one of the best and saddest summaries of the death of a friendship ever.

-But I reject the assumption, the idea that childhood is the place for imagination and adulthood is all about hard-headed, pragmatic truth.
-Of course, imaginary friends don’t have corporal forms, but that doesn’t mean that they shouldn’t have a place in our lives.
-After all, if you’ve ever been affected by a fictional character, whether in writing, television or the movies, you’ve had an imaginary friend of a sort.
-If you’ve ever written a fictional story, played a role-playing game, or acted in a play, you’ve actually helped create one.
-In all of these situations, you have a connection with someone who may not exist physically, but does have a reality, even if it’s only in your head.
+While adults understand imaginary friends don’t have corporal forms, that doesn’t mean that they don’t or shouldn’t have a place in our lives.
+After all, if a fictional character has ever affected you, whether in writing, television or the movies, you’ve had an imaginary friend of a sort.
+If you’ve ever written a fictional story, played a role-playing game, or acted in a play, you’ve helped create one.
+In these situations, you have a connection with someone who don’t exist physically, but does have a reality, even if it’s only in your head.

-And these adult imaginary friends aren’t just “entertainment” – they can be as important to adults as they are to children.
-They can help us feel like we aren’t alone in our struggles, see viewpoints we may have never considered, and inspire us to be better people.
+These adult imaginary friends aren’t just “entertainment” – they can be as important to adults as they are to children.
+They can help us feel like we aren’t alone in our struggles, see new viewpoints, and inspire us to be better people.
 They affect us on a cultural level as well.
-The stories we listen to and tell say a lot about who we are and who we’re becoming, whether they’re about pretty vampires, fundamentalist evangelical action heroes, or time-traveling aliens.
+The stories we listen to and tell say a lot about who we are and who we’re becoming.
+That’s true whether those stories are about pretty vampires, fundamentalist evangelical action heroes, or time-traveling aliens.

-Beyond individual stories, we need imagination as both individuals and society.
+Beyond individual stories, we need imagination as a society.

 Notably, the song describes what happens to Puff, but not Jackie.
-When an imaginary friend – and most likely the imagination that created him or her – fades away, what happens to the child?
-Without a robust imagination, I think it’s easier to become apathetic, self-centered, and stagnant.
-By helping you imagine what another person may be going through, imagination enables empathy.
-By allowing you to imagine how you can be a better, more loving person, it enables growth.
+When an imaginary friend – and more importantly, the imagination that created him or her – fades away, what happens to the child?
+By helping you imagine what another person may be going through, imagination enables empathy and growth.
+Without a robust imagination, it’s easier to become apathetic, self-centered, and stagnant.

-As societies are made up of individuals, ultimately, it’s the same for society.
-We can’t make a better world if we can’t imagine it first.
+On the bigger level, we can’t create a better world if we can’t imagine it first.
 When there’s so much injustice, greed, and hate in the world, it’s easy to lose hope.
-But imagination can provide us with the vision of a more equitable, more sustainable world, the embodiment of the Martin Luther King Jr. quote: “The arc of the moral universe is long, but it bends towards justice.”
+But imagination can provide us with the vision of a more equitable, more sustainable world.
+It can help us see the long arc that the the Martin Luther King Jr. quote describes: “The arc of the moral universe is long, but it bends towards justice.”
 I may never see the results of the changes I am trying to make, but I can imagine my son or his children benefitting from it.
 It’s not a coincidence that science fiction and fantasy have often tackled major issues of social change before non-genre media did.

 So while none of us can maintain the illusion of a real-life dragon we visit by the shore, it’s good to remember our childhood stories and build relationships with imaginary friends.

-My son, you don’t need to give up your dragon – or your fairy or dinosaur or princess or talking dog, or whomever your imagination creates.
+My son, you don’t need to give up your dragon – or your fairy, dinosaur, princess or talking dog.
+Or whomever your imagination creates.
 And future imaginary friend, if he does forget you in a fit of Boring Grownupness, don’t worry – he’ll be back.